-Here at X-Vision, we think the right optic is extremely important.
-However, we also offer a lot of different styles of optics.
+Here at X-Vision, we know selecting the right optic is extremely important.
+We offer a wide variety of optics to fit any hunter's objective.
 Here are some ways to help to choose between our various selections.

 What Firearm are You Using?